 This is a series of activities and related worksheets for you to download and use with the storybook Susan Laughs.
-It forms part of the Promoting diversity through children’s literature series, produced by the British Council Teaching Centre in Paris.
+Learners will make a personalised or class book based on the story and give a presentation.
+It forms part of the Promoting diversity through children's literature series, produced by the British Council Teaching Centre in Paris.

 About the story

 Susan Laughs is a short story told in rhyming couplets using the simple present.
 The story describes a range of common emotions and activities experienced by a little girl, Susan.
 She swims with her father, works hard in school, plays with her friends, rides a horse.
 It is not until the end of the story that we discover that Susan is a wheelchair user.
 When looking back through the book, we notice that Susan is never unassisted but we do not realise any of this until it is bought to our attention in the final illustration.
 There are only a few words in this plotless story which is told with great warmth but without sentimentality.
 It delivers a powerful message and provides a positive image of children with a disability.
 It focuses on Susan's abilities rather than on the things by which she is limited and shows that she is like all children, she is good, she is bad, she is strong, she is weak.
 Susan is an active, feisty little girl whose physical disability is never seen as a handicap.

 This story can be used as an excellent classroom tool to facilitate conversations and explore questions and concerns about disability.
 The book could also be easily tailored to talk specifically about a particular child by simply changing the name as you read the story.

 Susan Laughs was winner of the NASEN Special Educational Needs Book Awards in 2000.